 The Center for Ethical Solutions has several project categories, through which it is attempting to reach conclusions about the best means to help solve current problems with and about the medical system.
 While each category has enumerated research ideals, there can be, and in the case of the Solving the Organ Shortage section, are, several sub-projects occurring concurrently.
 If you are interested in assisting the center with any of the following projects/categories, please visit our “How Can I Help?” page for information on volunteering or donating resources to the Center.

-Patient advocacy increasingly involves end of life decision-making.
+Patient advocacy increasingly involves difficult health care decisions, many involving end-of-life care.
 Unfortunately, in addition to having to deal with emotionally trying decisions, clients and their families also have to deal with an ever more confusing plethora of laws and regulations concerning what decisions are permitted and how to document them.
 The Center is pleased to announce that we have developed a prototype for a free, on-line, interactive decision-making tool for making and implementing end-of-life healthcare decisions.
 View the “Advance Directive Steward” project page to try the prototype or go to http://ethical-solutions.org/ydycig/ The Center is interested in finding funding to complete the project.

 Solving the Organ Shortage